phoenix-rtos/phoenix-rtos-docker/README.md

 # Phoenix-RTOS docker images

-These images are intendend to be used when developing Phoenix-RTOS OS and apps.
+These images are intended to be used when developing Phoenix-RTOS OS and apps.
-Prebuilt images are available on [DockerHub](https://hub.docker.com/r/phoenixrtos/build)
+Prebuilt images are available on [DockerHub](https://hub.docker.com/r/phoenixrtos/build).

 ## Image types